2016-2017 Computer Specifications

 Notes on Purchase of a Laptop

 The information provided below is sufficient for you to purchase a laptop.
-We are not able to review individual systems, provide any more guidance on suggested vendors, or tell whether or not a specific model will work.
-If it meets or exceeds the specifications below, then it should work as far as we can tell.
-Also, please note the recommendation against purchasing Macs for engineering work.
+We are not able to review individual systems, provide additional guidance on suggested vendors, or tell whether or not a specific model will work.
+If the laptop meets or exceeds the specifications below, there should be no issues.
+Please note the recommendation against purchasing Macs for engineering work.
 This is not bias but is based on experience.
-If you chose to ignore our recommendations then you do so at your own risk.
+If you chose to ignore our recommendations, you do so at your own risk.

 Minimum Hardware Specifications:

 Video screen with resolution of 1600 x 900 is encouraged (higher resolution, 1920 x 1080, strongly encouraged, especially for those who think they may make extensive use of CAD software)

 Ethernet (network) card